JakeRoggenbuck/JakeRoggenbuck.github.io/content/_index.md

 ## Database Systems:

 One of my many interests includes creating database systems.
 My prior fascination with optimization was ignited when I took [ECS 165A](https://expolab.org/ecs165a-winter2025.html) at UC Davis.
 My team's database called [RedoxQL](https://github.com/JakeRoggenbuck/RedoxQL) placed first for one of the milestones based on performance.
-The technical write-up in the [README](https://github.com/JakeRoggenbuck/RedoxQL) explains how we eked out every bit of performance we could using flamegraps, benchmarks, compiler settings, and performant data structures (Like B-Trees).
+The technical write-up in the [README](https://github.com/JakeRoggenbuck/RedoxQL) explains how we eked out every bit of performance we could using flamegraphs, benchmarks, compiler settings, and performant data structures (Like B-Trees).

 <img src="../../images/redox-ql.avif">